bioqu/bioqu/README.md

 # 💫 About Me:
-Engineer in Computer Science and Informatics with hands-on experience in software development, web technologies, and IT consulting.
-I enjoy working on innovative projects, especially in areas like inventory management and blockchain.
+Computer and IT engineer.
+Working towards becoming a software and application developer.
+Currently working in IT support.
 In my free time enjoy sports and nature<br>